Generalized Type II Fusion of Cluster States: Cluster States and Type-II Fusion

 Substituting (\ref{c,d by a,b in standart fusion type 2}) in (\ref{C_1*C_2}) gives the state of the two clusters in terms of $c,d$ (up to normalization):

-Measuring the output photons, there is a probability $\frac{1}{2}$ to measure two photons at the same output port, $c$ or $d$, and having the same polarization $H$ or $V$.
+When measuring the output photons (the order of the measurement does not matter because these outputs are orthogonal), there is a probability $\frac{1}{2}$ to measure two photons at the same output port, $c$ or $d$, that have the same polarization $H$ or $V$.
 In such a case, the resulting wave functions are:

-which are separable states.
+and they are separable states.
 There is also a $\frac{1}{2}$ probability to measure one output photon in each port, one in $c$ and one in $d$, where they can be in an H or V state.
 The resulting wave functions read:

-which are the required Bell type entanglement between the two clusters.
+and are the required Bell type entanglement between the two clusters.
 Thus, this procedure yields a maximal entanglement with a $\frac{1}{2}$ probability of success \footnote{For further reading see \cite{5lectures,BrowneRudolph,stanisic2015universal}.
 We use the same notations as in \cite{5lectures}.}.
+It's important to note that one should use feed-forward as part of the fusion, so in the case the resulting state is $\frac{1}{\sqrt{2}}(f_1f_4+f_2f_3)$, a series of single-qubit rotations will transfer this state to the state $\frac{1}{\sqrt{2}}(f_1f_3+f_2f_4)$ --- see equation (\ref{Cluster state after measuring a,b and getting 01+10}),(\ref{Multipication of all the Zd where d in n(b)}).

-The Type II fusion plotted in Figure \ref{fig:FusionType2} is used for the construction of an $L$-shape cluster state in order to build a two-dimensional cluster from one-dimensional ones.
+The Type-II fusion plotted in Figure \ref{fig:FusionType2} is used for the construction of an $L$-shape cluster state in order to build a two-dimensional cluster from one-dimensional ones.
 Step (a): one begins with two one-dimensional clusters, and performs an $X$ measurement on one of the qubits of one of the two clusters.
 This erases the qubit from the cluster, and combines its two neighbors $a$ and $e$.
 Step (b): one combines $a,e$ qubits to one logical qubit $L$:

 and denotes by $b$ a qubit from the second cluster.
 Using the recursive relation in (\ref{Graph state recursive definition}), the total wave function takes the form: